-- Executing and monitoring the sustainability strategies and goals as approved by the Board. - Overseeing stakeholder engagements to ensure that all issues, grievances and suggestions raised are taking into consideration in managing sustainability matters. - Recommending to the Board for its approval on material sustainability matters identified, sustainability-related policies and its goals or targets. - Monitoring the implementation of policies and initiatives. - Overseeing the management of sustainability matters, with particular focus on matters material to the company. - Overseeing the preparation of sustainability report and recommending to the Board's approval. - Keep abreast with the development and update on the sustainability related matters.
+- Executing and monitoring the sustainability strategies and goals as approved by the Board. - Overseeing stakeholder engagements to ensure that all issues, grievances and suggestions raised are taking into consideration in managing sustainability matters. - Recommending to the Board for its approval on material sustainability matters identified, sustainability-related policies and its goals or targets. - Monitoring the implementation of policies and initiatives. - Overseeing the management of sustainability matters, with particular focus on matters material to the Company. - Overseeing the preparation of sustainability report and recommending to the Board's approval.